Magic vs. Pistons odds, prediction, time: 2026 NBA playoff picks, April 29 best bets by proven model

 SportsLine's model reveals its Detroit Pistons vs. Orlando Magic Game 5 picks

 Tipoff from Little Caesars Arena in Detroit is set for 7 p.m.
 ET.
-The Pistons lead the all-time postseason series 13-10, and have won 12 of the past 16 playoff meetings with the Magic.
-The Pistons are 10.5-point favorite in the latest Magic vs. Pistons odds from FanDuel Sportsbook, while the over/under for total points scored is 211.5.
+The Pistons are 10.5-point favorites in the latest Magic vs. Pistons odds from FanDuel Sportsbook, while the over/under for total points scored is 211.5.
 Before making any Pistons vs. Magic picks, check out the Magic vs. Pistons predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the second full week of the 2026 NBA playoffs on a sizzling 25-9 roll (74%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.